 Clean Previously Painted Baseboards

-Spread a drop cloth over the floor to protect the flooring.
+Spread a drop cloth over the floor to protect it.
 Mix a solution of trisodium phosphate (TSP) with water in a bucket, according to product instructions.
 Wipe down the baseboards with the solution and a sponge.
-Be sure to clean the top of the baseboards in particular, as dust naturally collects on horizontal surfaces.
+Be sure to clean the top of the baseboards, as dust naturally collects on horizontal surfaces.